The Prospect Bay Children's Centre offers full and part time care for children from infants to 12 years old.

 Socializing with other children is the primary focus at this age.
 Educators help children to develop skills in all areas of development (physical, social, creative expression, approaches to learning, communication and literacy, cognitive and health and safety).

-Preschool Programme - Part Day
+Preschool Programme - Part Day (~3 years and on)

 All teachers have access to our Sandbox app that allows us to document activities and communicate with parents.